mightymercado/Very-Fast-Lights-Out-Solver/README.md

 6. Bitset is used instead of bool/cbar array as it seemed to be faster in my benchmark.
 I think it's because random access is slow when the array is large.

 7. Queue is implemented via circular array.
 I predetermined the maximum size.

+8. I store paths from any board to empty board by storing the toggles between the two states.
+Since there are only 25 toggles, I can use a byte (unsigned char) to store these.